vendekagon-labs/value-hash/README.md

 - All integer numbers are encoded the same
 - All floating-point numbers are encoded the same

 The system does take some steps to rule out common types of "collisions", where two unequal objects have the same binary representation (and therefore the same hash).
 It injects "separator" bytes in collections, so that (for example) the binary representation of `["ab" "c"]` is not equal to `["a" "bc"]`.

 ## Supported Types

 By default, Clojure's native types are supported: as a rule of thumb, if it can be printed to EDN by the default printer, it can be hashed with no fuss.

 If you want to extend the system to hash arbitrary values, you can extend the `valuehash.impl/CanonicalByteArray` protocol to any object of your choosing.

 ## Performance

-On my Macbook Pro, this library can determine the MD5 hash of small (0-10 element vectors) at a rate of about 22,000 hashed objects per second.
+On a 2020 M1 Macbook Air, this library determines the MD5 hash of small (0 - 10 element vectors) at a rate of > 40,000 hashed objects per second.

-Larger, more complex nested object slow down significantly, to a rate of around 2,600 per second for objects generated by `(clojure.test.check.generators/sample-seq gen/any-printable 100)`
+Larger, more complex nested object slow down significantly, to a rate of around 3,500 per second for objects generated by `(clojure.test.check.generators/sample-seq gen/any-printable 100)`

 To run your own benchmarks, check out the `valuehash.bench` namespace in the `test` directory.

+## Contributing

-The current implementation is known to be somewhat naive, as it is single threaded and performs lots of redundant array copying.
-If you have ideas for how to make this faster, please see the `valuehash.impl` namespace and re-implement/replace `CanonicalByteArray`, then submit a pull request with your alternative impl in a separate namespace, with comparative benchmarks attached.
+The current implementation is somewhat naive, as it is single threaded and performs redundant array copying.
+Performance oriented PRs are welcome.
+Please see the `valuehash.impl` namespace and re-implement/replace `CanonicalByteArray` with more performant type specific methods, then submit a pull request with your alternative impl in a separate namespace, with comparative benchmarks attached.

 ## License

-Current library version and work done since © 2023 Vendekagon Labs

-Original library copyright © 2016 Luke VanderHart under EPL 1.0 terms.
+Original library copyright © 2016-2018 Luke VanderHart under EPL 1.0 terms.

+Current library version and work done since copyright © 2023 Vendekagon Labs.

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.